trillion

 Is a social contract legally binding…and who cares?

-The Ingenesist Project posits that trillions upon trillions of dollars worth of value that is being transferred to social media from a legacy economy stifled by insurmountable debt.
-These numbers are indeed spectacular because they account for the value “lost”, and most importantly, the calculations provides clues on how to “find” it again.
+Trillions upon trillions of dollars worth of value that once coursed through the veins of Market Capitalism is being transferred to social media from the legacy economy now stifled by insurmountable debt.
+These numbers are indeed spectacular because they account for the invisible value “lost”, and most importantly, the calculations provides clues on how to “find” it again.

 The Value of Social Currency

-Roughly 10% of the US gross Domestic Product can be attributed directly to the process of evaluating or examining transactions.
-The ability to foresee the result of specific knowledge assets deployed to specific business conditions is the Holy Grail of entrepreneurs.
+As such, they will soon have ability to foresee the result of specific knowledge assets deployed to specific business conditions.
+This is the Holy Grail of modern civilization.

 The Vicarious Search Engine

+Entrepreneurs need to securitize knowledge assets in order to finance innovation on the scale that will be required to offset our massive debt.
 This is how the innovation economy must play out.
+We cannot depend on corporations or governments to do this for us.
 People must control, regulate, anonymize, and manage their own knowledge inventory.
 If only they could see their world through the entrepreneur’s eyes – perhaps they need a vicarious search engine more than anyone.

 The 2.3 Trillion Dollar Mentor Market